soinkleined/pcsv/readme.md

        pcsv.new [-cdp] -F n string
        pcsv.new -V

-Queries information in sample.csv and file and displays it in a readable format.
+Queries information in csv file and displays it in a readable format.

 Arguments: